'High Water Line' project draws the boundary where N.J.'s new coastline will be if climate change persists

 In addition to mapping New Jersey’s future coastline — and that of Sayreville, in particular — Gerhardt researched the historical use of these lands, dating back to their pre-colonial inhabitants, the Lenni-Lenape.
 She mined the map archives at Princeton’s Firestone Library and at the New York Public Library and oral history archives, to give a better sense of the history of Sayreville, so that attendees understood how it came to be what it is and what might be lost.

 Gerhardt also organized three expert panels to examine various aspects of the issue statewide, focusing on the science of sea level rise, the potential for art as a form of climate communication, and solutions.
-The third panel will be held in person and on Zoom at noon on May 4.
-Registration information is available through the High Water Line: New Jersey website.

 Climate theory versus reality